-The [RAW], like it’s bigger brother, comes in a very sleek design with handsome contours and glossy sci-fi appeal.
+The [RAW], like its bigger brother, comes in a very sleek design with handsome contours and glossy sci-fi appeal.
 The wrist rest is built into the design with a matte surface.
 It’s hard plastic but sufficient.
 The spacebar is twice the width but half the length of a traditional spacebar.
-It doesn’t seem enhance or detract from general use at all.
+It doesn’t seem to enhance or detract from general use at all.
 But it does look cool.
 This is a membrane keyboard and a departure from the many mechanicals we’ve reviewed.
 The key switches actuate on rubber domes.
-All the keys illuminate with a white glow with 8 level adjustments.
+All the keys illuminate with a white glow with 8-level adjustments.
 There are 17 programmable macro keys.
 You can also use the SteelSeries Engine software to double that by giving each macro key a dual function across 2 layers.
 That’s a total of 34 macros.
 Pretty slick.
 By comparison, big bro will offer 22 macro buttons and 4 layers for a total of 88 macros.
 Whoa!

 Despite its weighted bag of omissions, the Apex [RAW] is a really good keyboard.
 The keys are raised for easy access and spaced apart well.
-But the actuation point is low profile so a single key press bottoms out quicker than the raised key appearance would suggest.
-The result is great speedy response that most users could easily mistake for the work of a mechanical.
-Also, there are a couple slight bumps on the W-key to help gamers find their default movement keys (WASD).
+But the actuation point is low profile, so a single key press bottoms out quicker than the raised key appearance would suggest.
+The result is a great speedy response that most users could easily mistake for the work of a mechanical.
+Also, there are a couple of slight bumps on the W-key to help gamers find their default movement keys (WASD).

 Bottom Line: The SteelSeries Apex [RAW] puts up quite a fight for such a low-cost keyboard and still manages a few new tricks to enhance gaming sessions.

 · Sleek and elegant